 I am an Assistant Professor in the Department of Economics at Simon Fraser University in Vancouver, Canada.
 Before coming to SFU, I studied at Jacobs University (Bremen, Germany) and the London School of Economics, and I obtained my PhD from the University of California at Davis.

-More broadly, I am interested in market frictions and in the way people respond to such frictions, economics of migration, economics of growth, international economics, long-view economic history, and ways to summarize complex models with simple index numbers.
+More broadly, I am interested in market frictions and in the way people respond to them, economics of migration, economics of growth, international economics, long-view economic history, and neat tricks with index numbers.

 Last April, I discovered the fundamental equation of money and evil.